How Much Is a Phone Bill per Month for One Person?

 Select a lower-cost carrier

-If you want to save money on your monthly bill, start by looking into lower-cost carriers like RedPocket, Mint Mobile and US Mobile.
+If you want to save money on your monthly phone bill, start by looking into lower-cost carriers like RedPocket, Mint Mobile and US Mobile.
 Make sure to consider potential trade-offs.
 While some low-cost plans include unlimited texts and talk time, they may not have the same coverage area as the major carriers or offer the same amount of mobile hotspot data as your current plan.
 Before you jump ship, don’t forget to review your current phone contract to make sure you can get out of it.

 Use wi-fi when possible

-One of the easiest ways to lower your monthly phone bill without making major sacrifices is to use wi-fi whenever possible.
+One of the easiest ways to lower your monthly phone bill costs without making major sacrifices is to use wi-fi whenever possible.
 If you don’t have an unlimited data plan, make sure you hop on a wireless network when online browsing at a cafe or video streaming at a friend’s house.
 Just remember that you put your information at risk when using a public wireless network.

 Choose a less expensive plan

-Since most carriers offer plans at varying price points, you can save money by selecting the least expensive plan to meet your needs.
+Since most carriers offer cell phone plans at varying price points, you can save money by selecting the least expensive plan to meet your needs.
 You may opt for a basic or essentials-only plan, or even pay by the minute or text if that’s all you need.
 Before making a decision, take inventory of how you use your phone and the amount of data you typically need so you’re not paying for what you don’t want.

 Ask friends and family if you can join their plan

 Family plans and other shared-data options allow you to split costs among multiple users.
 Some offer a set cost for a certain number of lines, while others charge for each line you add.
-You may be able to lower your cell phone costs by joining the existing plan of a friend or family member already, since you will only have to pay them for your portion of the bill.[7]
+You may be able to lower your single-person cell phone costs by joining the existing plan of a friend or family member since you will only have to pay them for your portion of the bill.[7]
 If you do join with a group plan, make sure you have a good relationship and have worked out the details for regular payments because someone will be responsible for collecting all the money to pay the bill each month.

 Consider a less expensive phone